FAQ

 When searching for locations, I get too many results outside my area of interest.
 How can my organization create a more targeted geosearch experience?

-By default, ArcGIS Online uses ArcGIS World Geocoding Service to find locations.
-If your organization wants to optimize search results for addresses and places of interest, members with the privilege to create content can create a view of ArcGIS World Geocoding Service to search only for specific types of locations within an area of interest.
+By default, ArcGIS Online uses ArcGIS Geocoding service to find locations.
+If your organization wants to optimize search results for addresses and places of interest, members with the privilege to create content can create a view of ArcGIS Geocoding service to search only for specific types of locations within an area of interest.
 For example, you might create a locator view to limit search results to particular areas, or to enforce a specific level of precision when members perform batch geocoding of addresses.
 Once you've created a locator view, share it with the public (everyone) and ask your administrator to configure the organization to include your locator view as an option for performing searches.

 Alternatively, if organization members need to search for locations based on your own data, administrators can configure your organization to use your own locators running on ArcGIS Server.
 For example, an oil organization could add locators to search their oil wells.